rgrempel/elm-web-api/README.md

    Constructing and Dispatching
    ---------------------------- -}

-{-| Create an event with the given eventType and options. -}
+{-| Create an event with the given selector and options. -}
-construct : String -> Options -> Task x Event
+construct : Selector event -> Options event -> Task x event

-{-| Options for creating events. -}
+{-| Options for creating an event. -}
-type alias Options =
+type alias Options event

-    { cancelable : Bool
-    , bubbles : Bool
-    }
+{-| Specify options for constructing an `Event`. -}
+options : {cancelable : Bool, bubbles : Bool} -> Options Event

-{-| Default options, in which both are false. -}
+{-| Default options, in which `cancelable` and `bubbles` are both false. -}
-defaultOptions : Options
+defaultOptions : Options Event

 {-| A task which dispatches an event, and completes when all the event handlers have run.
 The task will complete with `True` if the default action should be